wyhitcs/team-letsencrypt/draftv1.md

 - Virtual Environment: Let’s Encrypt allows users to decide whether to use virtualenv (virtual environment package) or not.

-- Usage (as plugin or client): Let’s encrypt can not only serve as an independent application, but also as a third party plugin in other software.
+- Usage (as plugin or client): Let’s Encrypt can not only serve as an independent application, but also as a third party plugin in other software.

 - Notification of configuration change: User can switch on/off notification of configuration change.
 For example, if someone changes the storage path of a file, there should be notification of the change by default.
 However, user can decide to enable/disable such notification.

 - Web server support: Let’s Encrypt client supports a number of different “plugins” that can be used to obtain and/or install certificates.
 Plugins which can obtain a specific certificate are called “authenticators” and can be used with the “certonly” command.
 Plugins that can be used to install a certificate are called “installers”.
 Apache, Nginx and webroot are plugins currently supported.
 Moreover, users can use a “standalone” web server to obtain a certificate.
 This is useful on systems with no web server, or when direct integration with the local web server is not supported or not desired.

 - Allow specifying encryption algorithm: ACME protocol enables multiple types of encryption algorithms like RSA and MD5.
-Let’s encrypt enables all these algorithms.
+Let’s Encrypt enables all these algorithms.

 - Editable certificate and key storage path: The path of storing a certificate is specified by default after installing Let’s Encrypt.
 However, users are allowed to edit the storage path.